Jessecar96/SteamBot/README.md

 1. Download the source.
 2. Compile the source code.
 3. Configure the bot (username, password, etc.).
-4. *Optionally*, customize the bot by changing the source code.

-To get this version of SteamBot working, follow the steps above, as well as these steps:
-5. This project requires that you have Json.NET from Newtonsoft, so you will have to add this, probably through NuGet.
+4. This project requires that you have Json.NET from Newtonsoft, so you will have to add this, probably through NuGet.
-6. Download the code for the website [https://github.com/ztizzlegaming/CSGOWinBig](here), and upload it to a server, and set it up, making sure that it is functional.
+5. Download the code for the website [https://github.com/ztizzlegaming/CSGOWinBig](here), and upload it to a server, and set it up, making sure that it is functional.
-7. Change the url (https://github.com/ztizzlegaming/CSGOWinBig-SteamBot/blob/master/SteamBot/DepositTradeOfferUserHandler.cs#L73)[here] to your own website's deposit php script.
+6. Change the url (https://github.com/ztizzlegaming/CSGOWinBig-SteamBot/blob/master/SteamBot/DepositTradeOfferUserHandler.cs#L73)[here] to your own website's deposit php script.
-8. Once you have the website set up, you should have a file in your web root with your default password.
+7. Once you have the website set up, you should have a file in your web root with your default password.
 Make a text file named 'password.txt' on your desktop (or wherever you want) with only this password in it.
-Then, update the location of this file (https://github.com/ztizzlegaming/CSGOWinBig-SteamBot/blob/master/SteamBot/DepositTradeOfferUserHandler.cs#L26)[here];
+Then, update the location of this file (https://github.com/ztizzlegaming/CSGOWinBig-SteamBot/blob/master/SteamBot/DepositTradeOfferUserHandler.cs#L26)[here].

 ## Getting the Source